vinthony/s2am/README.md

 ## Train

-All the options of the training process can be found in `options.py`
+All the options of the training can be found in `options.py`

 ```
+chmod +x ./example/train.sh && ./example/train_harmorization.sh
-chmod +x ./example/train.sh && ./example/train.sh
+chmod +x ./example/train.sh && ./example/train_harmorization_wo_mask.sh
 ```

 ## Visualization